 There are a number of reasons why phygital marketing is gaining traction.
 First, it allows for seamless communication and transaction between a business and its customers.

 In the past, businesses would use separate channels to communicate with customers (i.e. print ads, TV commercials, billboards, etc.).
-Nowadays, businesses can use a single platform to reach out to their target audience.
+Nowadays, businesses can use a single platform, such as live streaming platforms and apps, to reach out to their target audience.

 Another reason phygital marketing is so important is that it provides a more immersive experience for consumers.
 They're able to connect with a brand on a more personal level and learn about its products or services in a way that's more engaging.